alanx1234/SummonerInsights/README.md

 The next two most important features are `kills` and `firstbaron`.
 Seeing `kills` rank in second place also makes sense, as it directly contributes to `KDA`.
 Surprisingly, with how prevalently teams strategize to seize the first baron, it has relatively low importance in comparison to `KDA`.
 Despite this, it still carries a considerable amount of predictive power.

 The two least important features are `dragons` and `cspm`.
 It is intuitive for `dragons` to be less influential in comparison to `firstbaron`, as Baron Nashor offers a much stronger buff when secured.
-However, it is somewhat surprising that `cspm` contributes so little to the model's predictions, even though farming minions and jungle monsters are the main way players gain gold, aside from kills and assists.
+However, it is somewhat surprising that `cspm` contributes so little to the model's predictions, even though farming minions and jungle monsters are the main ways players gain gold, aside from kills and assists.
 But as noted before, almost every player at the professional level is capable of consistently obtaining high CSPM.
 Rather, it is the tempo of the game that dictates how high a team's overall CSPM is.
 We saw glimpses of this in our univariate analysis step, where we noted that there is essentially no correlation between `cspm` and `kills`.

 #### Takeaways